 What doneness do you prefer?
 I encourage you to tweak the indicated time in this recipe according to how your crockpot works.
 You may also check at 1-hour intervals to make sure the meat doesn’t overcook.

-Can you overcook pork tenderloin in a crockpot?
+Can you overcook the meat in a crockpot?

 Yes!
 You don’t have to pay so much attention to your crockpot, but it’s good practice to check it once or twice during cooking.

 This cut is already tender, which means it’s easy to overcook.
 Instead of moist and juicy meat, you might end up with dry and stringy fibers.
-The key is to check the internal temp.
+The key is to check the internal temp using an instant-read thermometer.
 Once it’s at 145F, it’s ready.

-Cool completely, then store in an airtight container.
-If there are still any sauce left, add it in there.
-Keep in the fridge for three days or frozen up to a month.
+- Refrigerate: First, let it cool completely.
+Then store in an airtight container.
+If there is still any sauce left, add it in there.
+Keep in the fridge for three days or frozen for up to a month.